Context RepoContext Repo Docs

 • Relevance score — a color-coded badge (semantic mode only).
 Green indicates high relevance (above 0.80), amber indicates medium (0.50–0.80), and gray indicates lower relevance

-• Highlight snippet — a brief excerpt showing where your query matched (semantic mode only)
+• Highlight snippet — a brief excerpt showing where your query matched.
+In keyword mode, occurrences of your query in the snippet are shown in bold

 • Expand button — reveals a progressive disclosure panel with the document's content hierarchy (semantic mode only, see Progressive Disclosure below)